 The Fund was established in 1997 to provide families with an opportunity to save for future college education expenses.
 The Fund offered an annual enrollment period for purchasers to buy prepaid tuition contracts until July 31, 2002.
 Effective August 1, 2002, the Fund ceased accepting new contracts.
 The contract terms were amended on February 20, 2003 and state that the annual increase in average tuition as defined below is limited to the lesser of 1) the percentage increase in actual average tuition at Colorado public colleges and universities, or 2) 5.5%.
-The Fund offers certain federal and State tax advantages to investors.
+The Fund will be permanently closed no later than November 15, 2013.